Who is Municipal Collection Services?

 However, it is possible to remove a collection account from your credit history before seven years.

-In addition to collections, Lexington Law can also help you remove other inaccurate information such as inquiries, late payments, charge-offs, foreclosures, repossessions, judgments, liens, and bankruptcies from your credit report.
+In addition to collections, they can help you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
+These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

-Municipal Collection Services, Inc. Contact Information
+Municipal Collection Services Contact Information

 Municipal Collection Services